• Recipes

 The first enemy has now been vanquished.
 The fat is successfully eliminated.
 Now it’s time to tackle that moisture problem.

 Place your fatless skins in a dehydrator at 160 degrees for 12 hours.
 They should come out looking like a piece of shiny brown plastic.
 If you don’t have a dehydrator you can try placing them in an oven overnight at 160, but a dehydrator is ideal.
-I personally use an Excalibur Food Dehydrator I find it’s a combination of temperature controls, capacity, and front-loading design to be a game-changer.
+I personally use an Dehydrated pork skins laying on a piece of butcher paper.

 After you’ve made your pork plastic, you need to break it up into small pieces.
 If you dropped the whole piece of skin into the hot oil, it would expand like a giant sea monster and overtake the pot.
 Because it expands so much, you’ll need to break up the skin into bottle cap sized pieces.
 Much bigger than that and they get unruly after they are fried and are harder to eat.
 After you have a nice pile of broken pieces it’s time to get the oil ready to fry.